 We are led by Hugh S. Griffith, our founder and Chief Executive Officer, who brings over 25 years of experience in the biopharmaceutical industry, including at Abbott Laboratories (now AbbVie Inc.) and Parke-Davis Warner Lambert (now Pfizer Inc.).
 Before founding NuCana, he led the operations of Bioenvision, Inc. from start-up through its acquisition by Genzyme Corporation.
 While at Bioenvision, he was instrumental in developing and commercialising clofarabine, a nucleoside analog for the treatment of paediatric leukemia.

 our strategy

-Our goal is to improve the survival outcomes for patients across a wide range of cancer indications.
+Our goal is to transform standards of care and improve survival for patients across a wide range of cancer indications.

 Our strategy includes the following key components: